ttocyob/Indxr/README.txt

 Indxr 0.3.2

-Indxr is a modular directory indexer system.
+Indxr is a modular directory indexer.
 It includes various PHP modules for handling different aspects of the directory listing, such as breadcrumbs, functions, directory and file filtering, and displaying summary information.

 Here's a breakdown :

-The "Indxr" directory indexer is a modular tool for creating directory listings.
-Here's a breakdown of its key components and functionalities:

 Breadcrumbs Module:
 Responsible for generating a hierarchical breadcrumb trail to navigate through directories.